Home Page

 Entering students who are placed into WRIT 095, based on their standardized test scores, must successfully complete WRIT 095 prior to enrolling in WRIT 101 or WRIT 201 or enroll in a section of WRIT 101 with co-requisite support.
 Students may challenge their placement with specific scores from the University Writing Assessment.
 Entering students who place into WRIT 201 may choose to take WRIT 101 instead.

-To fulfill the General Education requirements for college writing students must pass one Intermediate College Writing course with a grade of C- or better and also one Advanced College Writing course with a grade of C- or better (in this order, if possible).
+To fulfill the General Education requirements for college writing students must pass one Writing Across the Curriculum course with a grade of C- or better and also one Writing in the Disciplines course with a grade of C- or better (in this order, if possible).

-Upon completing the Intermediate College Writing course, students should be able to demonstrate the following learning outcomes:
+Upon completing the Writing Across the Curriculum course, students should be able to demonstrate the following learning outcomes:

 • Use writing to learn and synthesize new concepts.